Stehekin, Washington

 Stehekin /stəˈhiːkən/ is a small unincorporated community in Chelan County, Washington.
 The name "Stehekin" comes from a word in the Salishan language that means "the way through".
-Stehekin has about 75 permanent residents, although its population swells during the summer with vacationers and seasonal workers.
+Stehekin has 85 year-round residents, but vacationers and seasonal workers increase its population during the summer.

-Sights and tourism

 Stehekin is part of Wenatchee–East Wenatchee Metropolitan Statistical Area.
-Located at the northwest end of Lake Chelan, it lies just south of the North Cascades National Park.
-Stehekin is within Lake Chelan National Recreation Area, a unit administered by the National Park Service.
+Located at the northwest end of Lake Chelan, the town lies just south of the North Cascades National Park.
+Stehekin is within the Lake Chelan National Recreation Area, a unit administered by the National Park Service (NPS).
+The Glacier Peak Wilderness Area lies to the northwest of Stehekin.